TN 8 (02-05)

 5. Fee Authorization Documents

 Fee authorization documents in the fee petition process include the following:

 Form SSA-1560A-U5 (Authorization to Charge and Collect a Fee), for fees for services provided in proceedings before SSA

 Court order, for fees for services provided in proceedings before the court.

 b.
-ODAR Fee Authorizer Decides Not to Authorize a Fee
+OHO/OAO Fee Authorizer Decides Not to Authorize a Fee

-A fee authorizer within the Office of Disability Adjudication and Review (ODAR) who decides not to authorize a fee for services provided in proceedings before SSA issues an order to explain why, using:
+A fee authorizer at or above the hearing level who decides not to authorize a fee for services provided in proceedings before SSA issues an order to explain why, using:

 Form HA-515-U6 (Hearing Order), if the authorizer is an Administrative Law Judge; or